Blair (publisher): Foundation

 In 1976 I was living on food stamps and in subsidized housing, plus receiving free daycare for Ginia under Title X as I made my way back into the job market.
 The COSMEP conference was in Austin, Texas, that year; and Paul organized it with other Austin area writers and editors.
 This time I went alone (Terry took the children to the West Coast to see his parents).
 It was a lively, warm, funny conference; I remember that we all broke up laughing when I described our new van project and told the assembled editors and writers that we’d all get to know each other better if we ate and slept together.
 There was also a woman there urging us to learn accounting so we could turn our liabilities into assets.
 I can’t say that I ever learned exactly how this worked, though I did learn how to keep books.
 But Paul revealed his own economic approach to book publishing when he claimed it only cost $.60 a book, and his wife, Foster, immediately contradicted him.
 His reply was that he had to believe it cost $.60 a book in order to keep publishing.
 I also remember vividly Len Randolph holding up a copy of the cover of Chrome Grass, talking about this new press, Carolina Wren, and how strange that felt, and how good.
 It was real.
 I was a publisher!

+John F. Blair

+John F. Blair was a small publisher based in Winston-Salem that primarily published regional works of fiction and poetry, centering on North Carolina.
+It was founded in 1954. published The Minotaur Takes a Cigarette Break, by Steven Sherrill, in 2000.
+By 2004, the Winston-Salem Journal described the novel as the publisher's most successful work, while their best selling publication of all time was Charles H. Whedbee's Legends of the Outer Banks.
+At that point, the press was publishing roughly 12 to 20 books a year.
+This figure had declined to around 6 to 8 by 2017.

+Later history

-In 2017, Carolina Wren acquired the trademarks and back catalog of the Winston-Salem–based publishing house John F. Blair, which had been founded in 1954.
+In 2017, Carolina Wren acquired the trademarks and back catalog of John F. Blair.
 The publisher began doing business as Blair effective January 1, 2018.